BillyDotWS/SKMineplex/README.md

 ## Contributing
 > [!CAUTION]
-> This repository enforces a licence, meaning you cannot create a private version of this repository.
+> This library enforces a licence, which states that you cannot create a private version of this work.
 Please contribute any improvements you make back to the base repository to assist in making it easier to use Skript on Mineplex for everyone!
 See [the license](/LICENSE) for more information.

 We welcome contributions to improve this project!
 Please follow these guidelines to ensure a smooth contribution process: